 Post Graduate Year 5

-During the PGY-5 year, residents spend 4 months on a dedicated Otology rotation, 2 months on Head and Neck Surgery, 2 months on Facial Plastics/Rhinology and 2 months Advanced Airway/Flex and act as the chief of each of these services.
+During the PGY-5 year, residents spend 4 months on a dedicated Otology/General ENT rotation, 4 months on Head and Neck Surgery, 2 months on Facial Plastics/Rhinology and 2 months Advanced Airway/Flex and act as the chief of each of these services.

 On the Otology-Neurotology rotation chief residents are completely immersed in the care of patients with otologic disease and tumors of the lateral skull base.
 Residents are actively engaged in the pre, intra and post-operative care of patients in addition to their long-term follow up in the outpatient clinic.
 Residents also evaluate and treat patients with medical Otologic and Neurotologic disorders in the outpatient offices.
 In addition to classic general surgical Otology, with a large volume of chronic ear disease, ossicular chain reconstruction and otosclerosis surgery, the Department has a very busy hearing restoration program with a large volume of cochlear and bone conduction implants, and a busy skull base service.
 There are no fellows in the Department, and residents participate in all these procedures as the senior surgeon in training.